Opinion guest column

 1

-James about 12 years ago
+James over 12 years ago

 It is not always bigotry.
 People attacking you are wrong, but homosexuals are pushing it too far.
 I see it as majority of people do--abnormal.
 If anyoen wants to say "Majority doesn't" then look at California voting gay bill down, then having similar one forced on them by legislation.
 In New York state, people would have rightly voted down marriage bill, so new governor Cuomo snuck it through legislation, even forcing through intimidation some people to switch votes.